Prospects for probing dark matter particles and primordial black holes with the Square Kilometre Array using the 21 cm power spectrum at cosmic dawn: Fisher information matrix

-where the first term represents a conservative $20\%$ theoretical uncertainty in modeling the 21 cm signal \cite{Zahn:2010yw}, the second term quantifies the cosmic variance due to finite simulation volume, and the third term denotes instrumental noise dominated by the system temperature \cite{Pober:2012zz}.
-The instrumental noise is estimated using package \texttt{21cmSense} \cite{Pober:2012zz}.
-We adopt stations in the central area of the SKA1-low (an array of $295$ stations, with the diameter of each station is $35$\,m, distributed across a circular area with a diameter of $1.7$\,km), observing with a total bandwidth of $8\,\rm MHz$ and spectral resolution of $100\,\rm kHz$, and a total integration time of $10,000$ hours \cite{Braun:2019gdo}.
+where the first term represents a conservative $20\%$ theoretical uncertainty in modeling the 21 cm signal \cite{Zahn:2010yw}, the second term quantifies the cosmic variance due to finite simulation volume, and the third term denotes instrumental noise dominated by the system temperature \cite{Pober:2012zz}. {The instrumental noise is related to the square of system temperature, i.e., $\sigma_{\rm ins} \propto T_{\rm sys}^{2}$, while the system temperature can be estimated by \cite{Pober:2012zz}

+In this work, we adopt this system temperature in package \texttt{21cmSense} \cite{Pober:2012zz} to estimate the instrumental noise of \ac{SKA}.} We adopt stations in the central area of the SKA1-low (an array of $295$ stations, where the diameter of each station is $35$\,m, distributed across a circular area with a diameter of $1.7$\,km), observing with a total bandwidth of $8\,\rm MHz$ and spectral resolution of $100\,\rm kHz$, and a total integration time of $10,000$ hours \cite{Braun:2019gdo}.
 Marginalized uncertainty for a specific parameter $\theta_{i}$ satisfies $\sigma_{\theta_{i}} \geq \sqrt{(F^{-1})_{ii}}$ \cite{frechet1943extension}.
 This suggests that the Fisher matrix provides conservative lower bounds on parameter constraints.
 The $1\sigma$ uncertainty of the parameter $\theta_{i}$ is its standard deviation.
-Furthermore, we can quantify the correlation between parameters $\theta_{i} $ and $\theta_{j}$ with the dimensionless correlation coefficient $R_{ij} = C_{ij}/\sqrt{ C_{ii} C_{jj} }$, where the covariance matrix $C_{ij}$ is the inverse of the Fisher matrix $F_{ij}$.
+Furthermore, the correlation between parameters $\theta_{i} $ and $\theta_{j}$ is quantified by the dimensionless correlation coefficient $R_{ij} = C_{ij}/\sqrt{ C_{ii} C_{jj} }$, where the covariance matrix $C_{ij}$ is the inverse of the Fisher matrix $F_{ij}$.